 What is a Smart Home?

 Over the last 10 years, implementations of smartphone technology have become so accessible that the accessories supporting smartphones have become even more forefronted.
 From smartwatches to virtual assistants and home speakers, the range of smart technology paired with the devices within our homes is rapidly expanding.

 The History of Alexa

 The idea of a virtual assistant was once seen as a gadget that was only seen in sci-fi movies but has now become a common tool used in the modern world and is increasingly being seen in the everyday home.
 Amazon Alexa was introduced to the world in March 2013 and hasn’t shown any signs of slowing down.
 With less than 10 years on the market, consumers often forget a time where Alexa wasn’t part of their everyday routine.

 Amazon Alexa is a virtual assistant that uses AI technology to carry out consumer commands.
 Often hosted by the Amazon Echo, Amazon’s smart speaker, it can be used to tell you the weather, play music, and instigate the activation of any smart devices you may have in your home.

 The total number of smart home devices that can be controlled using Alexa has shown tremendous growth since 2017.
-This just reflects how smart homes are becoming more and more of a common home planning and consumer demand.
+This reflects how smart homes are becoming more and more common in home planning and consumer demand.

 Eyewear within smart homes

-With Amazon Alexa and the use of smart speakers in the home, the use of smart glasses is now a new development on the market.
-In alignment with Amazon’s smart speaker and the impact it has on the home, their Amazon Echo Glasses Frames are another tool that Amazon has available in order for consumers to control their smart devices.
+With Amazon Alexa and the use of smart speakers in the home, smart glasses are now a new development on the market.
+In alignment with Amazon’s smart speaker and its impact on the home, their Amazon Echo Glasses Frames are another tool that Amazon has available for consumers to control their smart devices.

 Engadget did a comprehensive review on these particular smart glasses and found that their mobility of them ensured that a user didn’t have to be in proximity of the speaker to make commands.
-This feature not only increases the potential movement within the home but allows the user to be more mobile and remote.
+This feature increases the potential movement within the home and allows the user to be more mobile and remote.